shariq1989/cookbook/content/recipe/bhuna-gosht.md

 ### About the Meal

 Bhuna gosht is a popular dish in Pakistan and India.
 Bhuna Gosht often refers to a thick, dry curry made with either goat or lamb, slow-cooked in whole spices.
-The curry reduces during the cooking process, leaving behind a highly concentrated and flavorful masala.Our whole family loves this authentic Pakistani bhuna hua gosht recipe.
+The curry reduces during the cooking process, leaving behind a highly concentrated and flavorful masala.
+Our whole family loves this authentic Pakistani bhuna hua gosht recipe.

 #### What ingredients are needed for this meal?